Featured Team Member: Anne Sutherland

 From time to time we feature different members of our team, to learn more about them and their pursuits.
-To celebrate Anne Sutherland’s two-year anniversary, we decided to interview her as a Featured Team Member from Norman!
 Keep reading to learn more about Anne and her work with us.

-Our own beautiful, tropical fish, Anne is a vital part of daily operations as Allshore’s new Administrative Coordinator.
-Allshore’s Chief Operations Officer Tara Waddle told us, “We are extremely lucky to have an individual as intelligent and talented as Anne.
+Our own beautiful, tropical fish, Anne is a vital part of daily operations as Allshore’s Operations & Engagement Specialist, Allshore’s Chief Operations Officer Tara Waddle told us, “We are extremely lucky to have an individual as intelligent and talented as Anne.
 She is always up for a challenge, and her outstanding dependability and self-reliance makes it easy to entrust her with any responsibility or task.
 I sincerely appreciate all of the hard work she’s put in over the past two years!”

 A coworker of Anne’s, Brian Michael said: “Anne is known for delivering thorough, thoughtful, and polished work.
 She can be counted on to work within prescribed, and often meticulous, processes and policies while still offering independent and critical thinking to enhance outcomes whenever possible.
 If that’s not enough, she’s guaranteed to make you laugh when you least expect it!”

 We picked Anne’s brain on her present interests, her past accomplishments, and her ideal future.

 Anne, we want to know everything about you!
 Let’s start at the beginning: where are you from?

 I was born in Chickasha, Okla., and lived there until I moved to Norman for college.
 I’m the only Okie on both sides of my family, so I didn’t really have many relatives around when I was growing up.
 I do have three sisters though, so they were plenty.

 Tell us about a fun memory you had growing up there.